user8555/user8555.github.io/_posts/2021-10-03-behavioral.md

    2. Tell me about a time you worked with cross-functional teams and the role you played
    3. Have you ever collaborated with multiple teams?
 What challenges did you face?
    4. How would you manage timelines in a highly matrixed environment, where there is no top down authority?
+4. Transformational leadership
-4. Mentoring
+   1. Mentoring
       1. How do you develop a relationship with TLs/Staff engineers?
       2. How do you grow a TL/Staff engineer?
       3. How do you grow the interpersonal skills of a Staff engineer?
 5. Think clearly
    1. Tell me about a time when you had to make a difficult decision.
 Specifically, what considerations were involved and how did you decide which ones to focus on?
    2. Tell me about a time data conflicted with intuition about an importnant decision.
 What did you do